berarma/mpu9250-hatire/README.md

 serial port.
 The device will answer with instructions.

 A Bash script called `calibrate.sh` is included to trigger the calibration process.
-Run with the device as parameter (optioinal) and follow the instructions in the terminal.
+Run with the device as parameter (optional) and follow the instructions in the terminal.

 ## Contributing